- Charlie HouchinCEO, Founder & Olympian

 After earning a gold medal at the London Olympics in the 4×200 Freestyle Relay, Charlie temporarily stepped away from the pool at the end of 2012 to lay much of the foundation for HydroXphere.

 Charlie’s favorite part of the sport is the youth & parents involved in summer club swimming: HydroXphere’s mission.
-Having competed in summer club swimming throughout his entire childhood, it is a world Charlie knows well!
+Charlie believes that the parent volunteers and swimmers are the heroes of summer swimming–without them, the meets would not happen!

 While training full-time as well as building the HydroXphere team, Charlie traveled to Barcelona as a member of the 2013 World Championships.
 Representing Team USA, Houchin capped a successful post-Olympic year by winning gold in the 4×200 Freestyle Relay with Conor Dwyer, Ryan Lochte, and Ricky Berens.
 The quartet of men extended Team USA’s dominance in the event to 10 consecutive years; the first victory in that stretch without Michael Phelps.